Team

 Dimity was recognised in 2019 through the Australian Honours system having been made a Member of the Order of Australia (AM) for “significant service to the global community as an advocate for nuclear non-proliferation and disarmament.”

 In addition to her work with ICAN, Dimity has over three decades of voluntary, pro-bono and paid work in the civil society sector as an advocate on issues of nuclear disarmament and broader social, environmental and human rights activism.
-Dimity lives and works on the lands of the Wurundjeri People of the Kulin Nations, in Naarm (Melbourne), Australia.
+Dimity lives and works on the unceded lands of the Wurundjeri People of the Kulin Nations, in Naarm (Melbourne), Australia.

 WHAT I LOVE ABOUT THE NUCLEAR TRUTH PROJECT